 Conquest

-Eager to claim their reward, the nobles lead armies of the dead against their neighbours.
+Eager to claim their reward, the nobles led their armies of the dead against their neighbours.
 Villages were given the choice of accepting their rule and allowing the wizard to plunder their graveyard or being killed and risen to serve in his army.
 By the time the Havoc Wars concluded, the Empire’s army was too weakened to mount a serious campaign against them.

 Betrayal